 logo2

-24 May 2022, last revised 20 Jul 2023
+24 May 2022, last revised 29 May 2024

 Charles Hafenreffer was born in Mannheim, Germany on 31 Jul 1823 (1).
 In 1847, he graduated from the University of Heidelberg with an M.D.
 (1).
 After practicing medicine for the German government for five years, he immigrated to the U.S. in 1852 (1).
 He practiced medicine in St. Clair County, MI for one year (1,4), in Eagle River in Keweenaw County for two years (1), in Missouri for two years, and then in Sheboygan County, WI for two years (4).
 In 1859, he moved to Houghton and continued to practice as a surgeon and physician (1).

-Dr. Hafenreffer started a drug business in Houghton in 1870 (1).
-Curiously though, the Polk directory only listed him in its 1881 and 1883 volumes, in which he was listed as both a physician and druggist (2,3).
-It was announced in May 1870 that he purchased the building alongside Miller's Hall and would relocate there (5).
+Hafenreffer started a drug business in Houghton in 1870 (1), but it was not until the 1881 and 1883 volumes of the Polk directory that he was listed as "physician and druggist" (2,3).
+In May 1870, he purchased the building alongside Miller's Hall and would relocate there (5).
 An ad from 1876 specified that his residence (and presumably his business) was on Shelden St. He was appointed health officer of the township in 1879 (6), and was re-appointed annually at least twice (7,8).
 As health officer, he vaccinated people for small pox (9).
 He was also the instructor and principal member of the Hancock Maennerchor (4).
-In Jun 1880, he announced that he had moved his office to Mr. Washburn's building (10).
-It is unknown if this meant that his drug store also moved.
+In Jun 1880, he announced that he had moved his office to "Mr. Washburn's building" (10), but it is unknown if his drug store also moved.
 In 1883, he, along with other German townspeople, endeavored to host a series of concerts to raise relief funds for flood sufferers in Germany (14).

 After nearly a year in Milwaukee, Hafenreffer returned to Houghton in Mar 1885 (4,19).
 By Apr 1885, he was again the health officer of Portage Township (20).
-His ad showed that he opened a practice and drug store again.
+His ad showed that he had opened a practice and drug store again.
 His son, Adolph, was his partner in the drug store (21,1).

 Newspaper ad - <i>Portage Lake Mining Gazette</i>, 01 Jun 1876